DrupalCampColorado/dcco2018/README.md

 * `docker-compose up -d` - starts the local environment
 * `docker-compose exec --user drupal drupal bash` - ssh into the local Docker environment

+## Git

+Active development happens on the `develop` branch and is merged to `master` on release.
+Branches should be managed using the [Git Flow methodoloy](http://nvie.com/posts/a-successful-git-branching-model/).

 ## Composer

 This site uses Composer to manage all of its dependencies, and the vendor directory is intentionally excluded.
 You'll need to run `composer install` to install everything required to run the site.